peekler/Business-Intelligence-Demos/ELK/README.md

 ## Create a dashboard in Kibana

-We can create a dashboard ourself using Kibana, and export it later in json format.
-Let's import the _kibana-export.json_ file.
+We can create a dashboard ourself using Kibana, and export it later as a file.
+Let's import the _kibana-export.ndjson_ file.
 Go to the _Management_ page, follow the _Saved objects_ link and use the _Import_ command.
 During the import you will need to select the _index pattern_ created before to use as the data source.
 After the import succeeds, go to the _Dashboards_ page and open the _procdump dashboard_.
 (If you see no data, use the time range filter in the top right corner.)

 ![The dashboard in Kibana](images/kibana-dashboard.png)